microsoft/copilot-camp/docs/pages/extend-message-ext/00-prerequisites.md

 ## Congratulations

 You have completed the prerequisites lab.
 You are now ready to proceed to run your app.
-Select Next.
+Select "Next" button below.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-message-ext/00-prerequisites" />